PeterGhimself/FlyBot/prototyping/README.md

 ## PingLatency

 ### Summary

 This code connects to a WiFi network and regularly pings google.
-The average delay is calculated periodically and this value is used to set the brightness of an external LED.
+The average delay is calculated periodically and this value is used to set the brightness of an external LED connected to GPIO 2, if connection is lost then GPIO 0 is asserted and another external LED is made to glow.

+For my purposes I used a mellow blue LED for ping status, and a dramatic red LED for connection status.
+The brighter the ping status LED, the closer to 0 ms delay we see on average.
+If the connection status LED is ON, then the connection is lost.

 ### Additional information

 ### Setting up

 [This](https://www.allaboutcircuits.com/projects/breadboard-and-program-an-esp-01-circuit-with-the-arduino-ide/) article was used to learn how to setup a circuit necessary for flashing code to the ESP-01 module.
 This was achieved by using an Arduino Uno R3 as a TTL to USB converter, which itself was uploaded with an empty sketch like the following:

 ```